-The Marriott School of Management strives to promote a rigorous academic experience in a spiritually uplifting atmosphere.
+The Marriott School of Business strives to promote a rigorous academic experience in a spiritually uplifting atmosphere.
 Students gain the skills and abilities to “become outstanding leaders capable of dealing with change in a competitive global environment” in a setting that embraces the conduct and standards of Jesus Christ’s teachings.

 Student opportunities help add to the traditional educational experience.
 Professional clubs offer career insights and practical help for getting a job.
 Field studies and on-campus internships offer real-life involvement in the business world.
 No matter what their interests are, students can find a way to enrich their education.